joergen7/cre/README.md

 ##### is_value/2

-The `is_value/2` function tests whether an expression is a value or not telling the CRE client when evaluation has terminated.
+The `is_value/2` function tests whether an expression is a value or not telling the cfl_re client when evaluation has terminated.
 In the case of our zero-order logic, an expression is a value when it is a plain truth value, i.e., `true` or `false`.

 ```erlang
 is_value( E, _UsrInfo ) -> is_boolean( E ).